BlockchainCommons/Research/papers/bcr-2026-006-signature-context.md

 | **Signature Context** | This BCR (006) | "In what capacity is this signature made?" |
 | **Principal Authority** | BCR-2026-007 | "Who directs and takes responsibility for this work?" |

-**Signature Context** is about the signature itself — role, conferral, authority chain.
+**Signature Context** is about the signature itself — the role and representation claims.

 **Principal Authority** is about the work — who directed it, whose judgment shaped it, who stands behind it.